 Identifying which customer type you are dealing with is the first step to successfully handling the situation when we talk about how to deal with angry customers.
 When you know what is the category of difficult customers you are dealing with, you can be prepared in handling the difficult customer scenario effectively.

-Here are common types of difficult customers any business might encounter.
+Here are common types of customers who are difficult to handle and any business might encounter.

 Customers who are not firm enough to make a decision no matter how many questions they ask.
 As a business, what you can do is acknowledge the indecision and avoid being pushy.
 Instead, help them to make a decision by offering facts and possible best solutions for their needs.